 If you use chewing tobacco, puff on a pipe, or smoke cigars, we can get you non-smoker rates as long as you haven’t smoked cigarettes at all in the last 12 months.
-Give us a call to talk about your options.
+Give me a call to talk about your options.

 Insider Tip 2 – Control Chronic Illness!
-As we mentioned earlier, chronic health conditions cause concern for the life insurance company and will ultimately increase your premiums.
+As I mentioned earlier, chronic health conditions cause concern for the life insurance company and will ultimately increase your premiums.
 So do everything you can to keep diabetes, cholesterol, and blood pressure in check.

 Adhere to your doctor’s orders, take medications as prescribed, and always follow through on medical tests in a timely manner.

 It seems simple but being compliant will improve your health and your bank account!

 Insider Tip 3 – Let Me Help You Shop Around!
 Dozens of excellent life insurance carriers would be pleased to have you as a client.